aztlek/ModularCockpit/README.md

 ![Star Citizen Buttom Box](images/StarCitizen_ButtomBox_602x12mm.png)

+This is a Button Box for the space simulation game [Star Citizen](https://robertsspaceindustries.com/star-citizen/).
-The Button Box is made up of a series of input devices, which can be used to make certain controls of the ship "more physical", thus facilitating the piloting of the ship in Star Citizen.
+The Button Box is made up of a series of input devices, which can be used to make certain controls of the ship "more physical", thus facilitating the piloting of the ship in [Star Citizen](https://robertsspaceindustries.com/star-citizen/).
 This version of the Button Box is modular and  includes many more keybindings.

 ## Modules